Downside of Competitive Mentality

-Of course - in sports, economy, friendly games, and possibly in some other areas of human collective activities that momentarily don't come to mind, competition is the unavoidable factor.
+Of course---in sports, economy, friendly games, and possibly in some other areas of human collective activities that momentarily don't come to mind, competition is the crucial factor.
 What I am addressing here is a certain flaw in our personality makeup which seems to underlie so many destructive phenomena of interacting.

-Even on the global plan we are displaying this somewhat crazy tendency by competing in armament, sabotaging and even ridiculing one another's ideological popularity, and not to forget the most shameful one - competition among religions.
+Even on the global scale we are displaying this somewhat crazy tendency by competing in armament, sabotaging and ridiculing one another's popularity, and not to forget that most shameful one---competition among religions.

 Marital Power Games

-We may start our observation by noticing the ugly face of competitiveness in the most basic of all institutions - marriage.
-I didn't need all those movie dramas and comedies to recognize its crazy dynamics, because in my pretty long life I have seen just enough examples of the spouses intentionally or even unknowingly fighting for an upper hand in their interacting.
+We may start our observation by noticing the ugly face of competitiveness in the most basic of all institutions---marriage.
+I didn't need all those movie dramas and comedies to recognize its crazy dynamics, because in my relatively long life I have seen just enough examples of the spouses intentionally, or even unknowingly, fighting for an upper hand in their relationship.

-Then it can also stretch over their respective families - whose family is smarter, more helpful, more successful, as that as well somehow means an advantage over the other spouse.
-However, the ugliest feature of their competitiveness is bribing the kids in their little popularity contest to take their side, while ridiculing or criticizing the "shortcomings" of their other parent.
+Then it can also stretch over their respective families---whose family is smarter, more helpful, more successful, as that as well somehow means an "advantage" over the other spouse.
+However, the ugliest feature of their competitiveness is bribing the kids in their covert popularity contest to take their side, while ridiculing or criticizing the "shortcomings" of their other parent.